-The law only permits licensed architects to use the title "architect" or use various words or items that indicate the person practices architecture.
-The bill specifies that the use of the terms "architectural design," "architectural services," and "architectural drawings" are prohibited unless used by a licensed architect.
+The law only allows licensed architects to use the title "architect" or various words or items that indicate the person practices architecture.
+The bill specifies that the use of the terms "architectural design," "architectural services," and "architectural drawings" are prohibited

-The law allows certain people to perform certain activities without an architect license.
-The bill subjects these individuals to the same restrictions described above and requires them to clearly and conspicuously include on all contracts, advertisements, promotional materials, plans, and specifications the statement "NOT A LICENSED ARCHITECT," unless the individual is a licensed architect.
+The law allows certain people to perform certain architecture-related activities without an architect license.
+The bill subjects these individuals to the same restrictions described above and requires them to clearly and conspicuously include on all contracts, advertisements, promotional materials, plans, and specifications the statement "NOT A LICENSED ARCHITECT," unless the individual is.
 This applies to the following individuals:

-- 1. licensed professional engineers practicing engineering and incidental architectural work that the engineer is qualified to perform; - 2. a person constructing or altering a (a) residential building to provide dwelling space for up to two families, (b) private garage or accessory building for use with a residential building, or (c) farm building or agricultural structure; - 3. a person who prepares details or shop drawings for work he or she is executing as long as any building is designed according to architecture requirements; - 4. supervised employees of architects; - 5. builders or their superintendents who are superintending construction or structural alteration of buildings or structures; - 6. officers and employees of a public utility corporation that is under the Public Utilities Regulatory Authority's jurisdiction; - 7. federal officers or employees practicing architecture for the federal government; and

-8. someone who make plans and specifications or supervises the erection or alteration of certain buildings with less than 5,000 square feet of total area.
+- 1. licensed professional engineers practicing engineering and incidental architectural work they are qualified to do; - 2. a person constructing or altering a (a) residential building to provide dwelling space for up to two families, (b) private garage or accessory building for use with a residential building, or (c) farm building or agricultural structure; - 3. a person who prepares details or shop drawings for work he or she is executing as long as any building is designed according to architecture requirements; - 4. supervised employees of architects; - 5. builders or their superintendents who are superintending construction or structural alteration of buildings or structures; - 6. officers and employees of a public utility corporation that is under the Public Utilities Regulatory Authority's jurisdiction; - 7. federal officers or employees practicing architecture for the federal government; and - 8. someone who makes plans and specifications or supervises the erection or alteration of certain buildings with less than 5,000 square feet of total area.